Situs ambiguus: Abdominal organs

 Abdominal organs, including the liver, stomach, intestinal tract, and spleen may be randomly arranged throughout the left-right axis of the body.
 Distribution of these organs largely dictates treatment, clinical outcomes, and further evaluation.

 The liver is typically symmetrical across the left-right axis in patients with situs ambiguus, which is abnormal.
 A majority of left atrial isomeric patients have defects throughout the biliary tree, which is responsible for bile production, even when the gall bladder is functional and morphologically normal.
 This biliary atresia can lead to acute problems such as nutrient malabsorption, pale stools, dark urine, and abdominal swelling.
 If this condition continues without proper treatment, cirrhosis and liver failure become a major concern.
 Biliary atresia is not usually observed in patients with right atrial isomerism.

 Random positioning of the stomach is often one of the first signals of situs ambiguus upon examination.
 Malrotation of the entire intestinal tract, or improper folding and bulging of the stomach and intestines, results in bowel obstruction.
 This impairment leads to vomiting, abdominal distension, mucus and blood in the stool.
 Patients may also experience abdominal pain.
 Intestinal malrotation is more commonly identified in patients with right atrial isomerism than in those with left atrial isomerism.

-Isomeric patients often experience disruptions to splenic development during embryogenesis, resulting in an overall lack a spleen (asplenia) or development of many spleens (polysplenia).
+Isomeric patients often experience disruptions to splenic development during embryogenesis, resulting in an overall lack of a spleen (asplenia) or development of many spleens (polysplenia).
 Asplenia is most often observed in patients with right atrial isomerism.
 Polysplenia results in 90% of patients with left atrial isomerism.
 Although they have many spleens, each is usually ineffective resulting in functional asplenia.
 Rarely, left atrial isomeric patients have a single, normal, functional spleen.
 Patients lacking a functional spleen are in danger of sepsis and must be monitored.